paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

 (6) the need for affordable homes in safe and healthy environments on Indian reservations, in Indian communities, and in Native Alaskan villages is acute and the Federal Government shall work not only to provide housing assistance, but also, to the extent practicable, to assist in the development of private housing finance mechanisms on Indian lands to achieve the goals of economic self-sufficiency and self-determination for tribes and their members; and

 (7) Federal assistance to meet these responsibilities shall be provided in a manner that recognizes the right of Indian self-determination and tribal self-governance by making such assistance available directly to the Indian tribes or tribally designated entities under authorities similar to those accorded Indian tribes in Public Law 93–638 ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.).
+450](./chapter-014-miscellaneous.md#section-450) et seq.).11 See References in Text note below.

 ### Statutory Notes

 #### References in Text
-Public Law 93–638, referred to in par.
+Public Law 93–638 ([25 U.S.C.
+450](./chapter-014-miscellaneous.md#section-450) et seq.), referred to in par.
 (7), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, known as the Indian Self-Determination and Education Assistance Act, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Amendments
 2008—Pars.
 (6), (7).
 Pub.
 L. 110–411 substituted “shall” for “should”.